dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/setting_up_ratings.md

 ### Adding a rating field

 Once you have a set of rating criteria, it's time to add them as rating fields into Screendoor.
-Select the &ldquo;Edit project&rdquo; link on the right side of the project header, and choose &ldquo;Rating fields&rdquo; from the Progress menu.
+Select the &ldquo;Edit&rdquo; link on the right side of the project header, and choose &ldquo;Rating fields&rdquo; from the Progress menu.
 Press the &ldquo;Add rating field&rdquo; button to get started.

 ![Adding your first rating field.](../images/rating_setup_1.png)